Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: Experiments

-{\bf{Comparison when $\lambda_{i}$s are distinct:}} We consider a general sequence of $\lambda$-values: Following~\cite{bellec2018slope}, we set $\lambda_j = \sqrt{\log(2p/j)} \tilde{\lambda}$ with $\tilde{\lambda} = 0.01 \lambda_{\max}$.
+{\bf{Comparison when $\lambda_{i}$s are distinct:}} Here we consider a different sequence of $\lambda$-values: Following~\cite{bellec2018slope}, we set $\lambda_j = \sqrt{\log(2p/j)} \tilde{\lambda}$ with $\tilde{\lambda} = 0.01 \lambda_{\max}$.
 We observed that \texttt{CVXPY} could not handle even small instances of this problem (as the $\lambda_j$s are distinct) --- in particular, the Ecos solver crashed for $n=100,p=200$.
-We compare our proposed method with the first order method (cf. Section~\ref{sec: AGD}) adapted to the full smooth Slope-SVM problem with $\tau =0.2$.
-Due to the high per iteration cost of the first order method (FO), we terminate the method after a few iterations (with the associated ARA within parenthesis).
-Table \ref{table:Slope-FOM} compares our methods --- we use the same synthetic dataset as in the previous case and average the results over 10 replications (the first order method was run for one replication due to its long run time).
+We compare our proposed method \texttt{FO-CLCNG}, with the first order method (cf. Section~\ref{sec: AGD}) applied to the full smoothed Slope-SVM problem with $\tau =0.2$.
+Due to the high per iteration cost of the first order method (\texttt{FOM}), we terminate the method after a few iterations (the associated ARA is reported within parenthesis).
+Table \ref{table:Slope-FOM} compares our methods---we use the same synthetic dataset as in the previous Slope-SVM example and average the results over 5 replications (the first order method was run for one replication due to its long run time).